Orina/TwitterClient/README.md

 * [X] Use custom Loader to load data from memory cache/local database.
 It extends AsyncTaskLoader.
 * [X] Use HandlerThread to access/update data in local data source (SQLite database)
 * [X] Implemented MVP pattern, where Presenter inits Loader and listen to its callback.
+* [X] Use Heterogenous Layouts with RecyclerView for sync and not sync tweets

 ## Video Walkthrough